 4. Tweak the design

 The look and feel of your website is controlled by the theme.
 Think of WordPress as the engine and the theme as the body style and paint job.

 There are tens of thousands of themes you can buy and use as-is or customize to match your business style.
 Here are a few popular theme families:

 Genesis by StudioPress – I use Genesis themes almost exclusively.
 StudioPress offers great customer service.
 Their themes are moderately priced and you don’t have to pay a yearly fee to get support.
 Once you purchase your first theme, all additional purchases are 25% off.

 Elegant Themes – I used Elegant Themes on several client projects and was impressed with the quality of their themes and the ease of customization.
 They have a nice selection of beautiful themes including their popular drag-and-drop page builder, Divi.
 Buying one theme gives you access to their entire library but you do need to pay a recurring annual fee for support and updates.

 GeneratePress – This is the only free theme I recommend.
 They have a nice set of addons that you can purchase for $40.
 Renewals receive a generous discount.

 5. Add functionality

 You can add functionality to your site and your theme by adding apps called plugins.
 There are thousands to choose from, free and premium.

-You created your site but you’re just getting started!
-Now it’s time to create awesome content for your visitors!
+But you’re just getting started.
+Your next task is to create awesome content for your visitors!